 Niche Marketing – The subset of the market on which a specific product or service is focused.
 Clearly defining a business’s target market niche is the first step in developing a strategic marketing plan.
 A business can have more than one target market niche.
 Use the resource, Define Your Target Market Workbook as a tool to help you create target market personas.

 Notifications – On any given network, you can be notified by email, text message or somewhere on your profile page if you have any notifications.
-It is suggested to turn off email or text message notifications as they can become annoying.
+I suggest to turn off email or text message notifications as they can become annoying.
 You’ll be notified when you have new followers, someone likes, comments or shares one of your posts, if you have a message, etc. On mobile devices, you must have notifications turned on in settings.
 You can control who sends you notifications and how you receive them.

 Open Rate – This is a measurement with an email marketing service that shows how many recipients clicked to open an email message.
 The percentage is calculated based on how many emails were sent out.